 \Islamic holidays are determined after sighting the moon.
-Thus, actual dates may not coincide with the dates in this calendar.
-In the event of loss of teaching days due to unscheduled closing, the semester(s) may be extended.
+Thus, actual dates may not coincide with the dates in the calendar.
+In the event of loss of teaching days due to unscheduled closings, the semester(s) may be extended.

 Note: Executive graduate programs might follow a different registration and payment timeline.
-This time line is announced by the office of the graduate program director after consultation with the Registrar and the Office of the Director of Finance.
+This timeline is announced by the office of the graduate program director after consultation with the Office of the Registrar and the Office of the Director of Finance.